 A wide range of databases is available to use, such as SQL, MSSQL, Oracle, MySQL, but a winning combination of database technologies is PostgreSQL + MongoDB + Redis.
 Let’s look at what these databases are capable of themselves.

 PostgreSQL is designed to work with structured data, such as financial data, stock, etc.

-MobgoDB allows keeping data that doesn’t have a clear structure.
-For example, keeping track of items from the website that do not have the same fields, may be confusing in case of SQL database
+MongoDB allows keeping data that doesn’t have a clear structure.
+For example, keeping track of items from the website that do not have the same fields may be confusing in the case of an SQL database

 Redis creates a cache for the most popular requests on the website, such as a sales page, and the main page